 Wrong environment for them

-If you have too many grains (which is a great problem to have), then you have a few options:
+If you have too many grains, then you have a few options:

 - You can share with family and friends and let them make some great water kefir too!